 Those who are self-employed, like freelancers, business owners, and independent contractors have to pay 12.4 percent of their gross income to Social Security; this is both the employer and employee share of the Fed OASDI/EE tax.
 However, there are certain tax deductions self-employed people can claim to avoid paying as much in taxes.

 However, whether you are employed by a company or are self-employed, knowing where you stand when it comes to income taxes is extremely important to avoid under or overpaying the IRS.
-So, how long should you keep record of your income taxes?
+So, how long should you keep records of your income taxes?
 Read here to find out how to protect yourself and your money.